constup/php-guidelines/src/WarningSigns/FinalClasses/README.md

 ## Definition

-> The `final` keyword prevents child classes from overriding a method or constant by prefixing the definition with final.
+> The `final` keyword prevents child classes from overriding a method or constant by prefixing the definition with
+> `final`.
 If the class itself is being defined final then it cannot be extended.

 Source: [PHP Documentation](https://www.php.net/manual/en/language.oop5.final.php)